 Step Five – Generating actual “Return on Investment” (ROI) Data

 So, everybody’s happy, right?
 Our client, the software vendors, the search engines, just about everybody, except us.
 Why aren’t we happy?
 We haven’t completed the most important step in the process for the client.
 We haven’t generated any actual Return on Investment.

 Which are the verifications and financial validations of the client’s “real” return on the digital investment strategy?

 So here is where I admit that while I pulled the curtain back, I didn’t open the small door behind the curtain.
 This door holds the key to making the client stay with you for a long time.
 That key unlocks the secret to our success, proving to the client, using their actual figures how much revenue that they generated.
-We show the client, in writing, that for every $1.00 spent with us, they received X dollars back.
+We show the client, in writing, that for every $1.00 spent with us, they received X dollars back, which is their ROI.
 It is an easy process to start and a rewarding one for both our client and us.
 This data is shared and reviewed monthly with our client’s upper management.
-This is the very heart of what we do.
-We turn clicks into clients and that’s what the business owners want.
-Clients, not impressions.
+It goes to the very heart of what we do.
+We turn clicks into clients, and that’s what the business owners want; Clients and Customers, not impressions or conversions.

-Mike Bannan is a co-founder and the managing partner of Results Driven Marketing, LLC, a full-service digital marketing agency.
-Located in in the Philadelphia DMA (Designated Market Area) The client base is primarily attorney firms, medical services providers, home healthcare providers and other business-to-consumer companies.
-Mike can be reached at 215-393-8700 ext.
-102
+Mike Bannan is a co-founder and the Managing Partner of the award-winning Results Driven Marketing, LLC, a full-service digital marketing agency.
+Located in the Philadelphia DMA (Designated Market Area) The client base is primarily attorney firms, medical services providers, home healthcare providers and other business-to-consumer companies.
+Mike can be reached at 215-393-8700.

 How to Bring SEO and Content Marketing Together to Drive Results

 Make Your Internet Marketing Better by Using Backlinks on Your Website

 Using SEO and Social Media in Your Digital Marketing Strategy